dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/captured-result.md

 needGenerateH3Content: true
 needAutoGenerateSidebar: true
 noTitleIndex: true
+ignore: true
 ---

 # CapturedResult

+> You are reading a history page of `DynamsoftCore`.
+Start from v3.2.10, the `CapturedResult` class is moved to the `DynamsoftCaptureVisionRouter` module.
+View the [`DynamsoftCaptureVisionRouter.CapturedResult`]({{ site.dcv_android_api }}capture-vision-router/auxiliary-classes/captured-result.html) for the latest version.

 The `CapturedResult` class represents the result of a capture operation on an image.
 Internally, `CapturedResult` stores an array that contains multiple items, each of which may be a barcode, text line, detected quad, normalized image, original image, parsed item, etc.